 About

-I’m a stop-motion artist and designer specializing in puppet making, painting, model fabrication, and miniature costume design.
-My work blends meticulous craftsmanship with rich color and textural detail to bring characters and stories to life.
+I’m a Portland-based artist specializing in puppet fabrication, painting, model making, and miniature costume design.
+My work blends meticulous craftsmanship with rich color, texture, and tactile storytelling to bring characters and worlds to life.

 As a neurodivergent artist living with chronic illness, I approach stop-motion as both an art form and a sensory anchor—a way to ground myself, regulate, and create meaning through touch and repetition.
 The rhythm of making helps me stay connected to my body and community, even during times when traditional creative work or in-person engagement isn’t accessible.